 Who does OCT cast?

-It is rare that we can cast without seeing you at an audition.
-If you absolutely can’t make auditions, but still want to be considered for a role, please send your resume, headshot and a cover letter to our Production Manager, Olivia Murphy: firstname.lastname@example.org.
+If you absolutely can’t make auditions, but still want to be considered for a role, please send your resume and headshot to our Production Associate.
+We may contact you for a callback audition later in the process.

 Does this count as my YP audition?